What are the best apps to help you get rich? I have three in mind that will get you to financial security, and then financial freedom.

 But this also means your portfolio is entirely in your hands to make real-time trades.
 And if you’re a rookie in the market, be careful.

 I’d recommend you start investing with Acorns.
-And then once you read my book Freedom Money or another investing book, then you can experiment with buying your own stocks.
+And then once you read my book Freedom Mindset or another investing book, then you can experiment with buying your own stocks.

 Just be careful and make sure you know what you’re doing or you can lose the shirt off your back in the stock market.